Fly Tracker (Colab)#

 ax.add_collection(lc)

-ax.set_xlim(0, width)
+ax.set_xlim(0, diameter)

-ax.set_ylim(height, 0) # Invert y to match video
+ax.set_ylim(diameter, 0) # Invert y to match video

 ax.set_aspect('equal')